the-full-stack/fsdl-text-recognizer/instructions/lab6_notes.md

 - [ ] make sure circleci works in own fork on fresh account

+- [ ] potentially switch to iamlines for lab 6

 ## Lab 6: what to cover

 - Set up CircleCI in their own fork